ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

-[DNSSEC](https://www.ietf.org/rfc/rfc4033.txt) is a set of extensions to the DNS which allow zone publishers to include cryptographic signatures alongsde the existing RRSets in DNS zones, with a chain of trust provided by signatures over new "delegation signer" records by parent zone keys that act as secure introductions to the corresponding keys in child zones.
+[DNSSEC](https://www.ietf.org/rfc/rfc4033.txt) is a set of extensions to the DNS which allow zone publishers to include cryptographic signatures alongside the existing RRSets in DNS zones, with a chain of trust provided by signatures over new "delegation signer" records by parent zone keys that act as secure introductions to the corresponding keys in child zones.